Two people working with clay in a pottery studio with tools and sketches on a whiteboard.

 Do I need to have taken a class at Turning Earth specifically?

 No. Any ceramics course counts, whether you took it here or elsewhere.
 We just need you to know the basics of working safely in a shared studio.
-If you're a complete beginner, you're welcome to join, but we'll ask you to book a few hours of private tuition with one of our technicians before you start working independently.
+If you're a complete beginner, you're welcome to join, but we'll ask you to book a few hours of private tuition with one of our tutors before you start working independently.

 Can I cancel or take a break from my membership?